CryptoManufaktur-io/chainflip-docker/README.md

 Restart the engine: `./flipd restart engine`

-Register your account for the validator role: `docker compose run --rm cli register-account-role Validator`
+Register your account for the validator role: `./flipd cmd run --rm cli register-account-role Validator`

-As long as you saw a successful tx, next rotate: `docker compose run --rm cli rotate`
+As long as you saw a successful tx, next rotate: `./flipd cmd run --rm cli rotate`

-Check logs of node and engine, make sure you're synced and everything is working well, check status is green in the web app, then start bidding: `docker compose run --rm cli start-bidding`
+Check logs of node and engine, make sure you're synced and everything is working well, check status is green in the web app, then start bidding: `./flipd cmd run --rm cli start-bidding`

-Optionally, set a vanity name: `docker compose run --rm cli vanity-name <my-discord-username>`
+Optionally, set a vanity name: `./flipd cmd run --rm cli vanity-name <my-discord-username>`

 ## Get metrics